 Historically, the main fishery for hoki operated from mid-July to late August off the west coast of the South Island (WCSI) where hoki aggregate to spawn.
 The spawning aggregations begin to concentrate in depths of 300-700 m around the Hokitika Canyon from late June, and further north off Westport later in the season.
 Fishing in these areas continues into September in some years.
 Starting in 1988, another major fishery developed in Cook Strait, where separate spawning aggregations of hoki occur.
 The spawning season in Cook Strait runs from late June to mid-September, peaking in July and August.
-Small catches of spawning hoki are taken from other spawning grounds off the east coast South Island (ECSI) and late in the season at Puysegur Bank.
+Spawning hoki are also taken from other spawning grounds off the east coast South Island (ECSI) and late in the season at Puysegur Bank.
+Catches from Puysegur are currently low, but catches from the ECSI have increased since 2019 and are now of a similar magnitude to those from Cook Strait.